 To conduct a registered initial public offering, the Securities Act requires a company to file a registration statement with the Securities and Exchange Commission (SEC).
 The SEC then has to approve the registration statement before any securities can be sold.

 When most people think of “going public,” they aren’t aware of the need to file a registration statement with the SEC.
-Instead, the going public business definition is what comes to mind.
+Instead, the business definition of going public is what comes to mind.
 But the registration statement is the first step.
 Once it’s approved, the business process begins with contacting an investment bank and deciding on the number and price of shares to be issued.

 Investment banks underwrite the new shares.
 In other words, they essentially buy the shares from the company with the goal of selling the shares to the public for more than what the bank paid for them.

-Going public may sound like a sweet deal, and now you may be motivated to list your home-based business on the New York Stock Exchange.
+Going public may sound like a sweet deal, and now a home-based business owner might be motivated to list their company on the New York Stock Exchange.
 Not so fast!
-The going public definition contains some unspoken requirements about fitness for the public markets.
+A company needs to meet certain standards before it can go public.

 Before attempting to go public, a company should have:

-If your company meets all these characteristics, then it may be good to consider whether going public benefits would make an IPO worthwhile for your company.
-Some lucky business owners have found that going public has made their small business a household name around the world.
+If a company meets all these characteristics, then it may be good to consider whether going public would make an IPO worthwhile for the company.
+Some lucky business owners have found that going public has made their small businesses into household names around the world.

 Going public can have many advantages for a company.
-It can diversify ownership, strengthen your capital base, make corporate acquisitions easier, and even enhance your company’s prestige.
+It can diversify ownership, strengthen the brand’s capital base, make corporate acquisitions easier, and even enhance the company’s prestige.

 Unfortunately, going public is expensive.
 It can increase long-term costs, and it imposes restrictions on management.
 Being a public company forces disclosure to the public and places restrictions on trading.
 It also takes decision-making control away from former business owners and turns decisions over to corporate boards and management.